Niv-19/CNN_dessert_classification/assignment.md

 4. After a few warmup epochs, unfreeze the 14th convolutional block onward, recompile and continue training, again with a low learning rate or an adaptive optimizer.

 5. Evaluate your performance on with the transfer model.
-Is it better than the simple CNN?
+Is it better than the simple ConvNet?

 6. Play around with different hyperparameters, optimizers and even base models (try mobilenet, etc.)